Rh blood group system: History

 The significance of their discovery was not immediately apparent and was only realized in 1940, after subsequent findings by Philip Levine and Rufus Stetson.
 The serum that led to the discovery was produced by immunizing rabbits with red blood cells from a rhesus macaque.
 The antigen that induced this immunization was designated by them as Rh factor to indicate that rhesus blood had been used for the production of the serum.

 In 1939, Phillip Levine and Rufus Stetson published in a first case report the clinical consequences of non-recognized Rh factor, hemolytic transfusion reaction, and hemolytic disease of the newborn in its most severe form.
 It was recognized that the serum of the reported woman agglutinated with red blood cells of about 80% of the people although the then known blood groups, in particular ABO were matched.
 No name was given to this agglutinin when described.
-In 1940, Karl Landsteiner and Alexander S. Wiener made the connection to their earlier discovery, reporting a serum that also reacted with about 85% of different human red blood cells.
+In 1940, Landsteiner and Wiener made the connection to their earlier discovery, reporting a serum that also reacted with about 85% of different human red blood cells.

-In 1941, Group O: a patient of Dr. Paul in Irvington, NJ, delivered a normal infant in 1931; this pregnancy was followed by a long period of sterility.
+In 1941, Group O: a patient in Irvington, New Jersey, US, delivered a normal infant in 1931; this pregnancy was followed by a long period of sterility.
 The second pregnancy (April, 1941) resulted in an infant with icterus gravis.
 In May 1941, the third anti-Rh serum (M.S.) of Group O became available.